libbyshoop/csinparallel/modules/HeterogeneousProgramming/source/CodingAndCompiling/CodingAndCompiling.rst

 	mpirun -machinefile machines -x LD_LIBRARY_PATH -np #processes ./cudampi

+We use **-x** to export the environment variables to the remote nodes before executing program.

 Timing a Heterogeneous CUDA and MPI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-	- In order to time your hybrid CUDA and MPI program, you just need to use MPI_Wtime() function as in an MPI program.
+	- In order to time a heterogeneous CUDA and MPI program, you just need to use MPI_Wtime() function as in an MPI program.

-	- We need to keep in mind that a heterogeneous CUDA and MPI program theoretically has lower running time than an MPI does; however, running time also depends on each node's properties such as memory.
-Copying data from a CPU to GPU may take a long period of time, which results in a much longer running time for a heterogeneous program.
+	- We need to keep in mind that a heterogeneous CUDA and MPI program theoretically has a lower running time than an MPI does; however, running time also depends on each node's properties such as memory.
+Copying data from the host (CPU) to a device (GPU) may take a long period of time, which results in a much longer running time for a heterogeneous program.
 Therefore, you do not always get benefits from the heterogeneous programming model.

 Activity 1: Vector Addition